-Populations of steelhead trout Oncorhynchus mykiss and Chinook Salmon O. tshawytscha in the Snake River basin declined substantially following the construction of hydroelectric dams in the Snake and Columbia rivers.
+Populations of steelhead trout Oncorhynchus mykiss and Chinook Salmon O. tshawytscha in the Snake River basin have declined following the construction of hydroelectric dams in the Snake and Columbia rivers.
 Raymond (1988) documented a decrease in survival of emigrating steelhead trout and Chinook Salmon from the Snake River following the construction of dams on the lower Snake River during the late 1960s and early 1970s.
-Abundance rebounded slightly in the early 1980s, but escapements over Lower Granite Dam (LGR) into the Snake River basin declined again (Busby et al. 1996).
-In recent years, abundances in the Snake River basin have slightly increased.
-However, the increase has been dominated by hatchery fish, while the returns of naturally produced steelhead trout and Chinook Salmon (hereafter Chinook Salmon) were classified as threatened under the Endangered Species Act (ESA) in 1992 and Snake River steelhead trout (hereafter steelhead) were classified as threatened under the ESA in 1997.
+Since then, abundances in the Snake River basin have slightly increased; however, the increase has been dominated by hatchery fish, while the returns of naturally produced steelhead trout and Chinook Salmon remain lower than historic abundances.
+As a result, Snake River spring-summer Chinook Salmon (hereafter Chinook Salmon) were classified as threatened under the Endangered Species Act (ESA) in 1992, and Snake River steelhead trout (hereafter steelhead) were classified as threatened under the ESA in 1997.

 Within the Snake River steelhead distinct population segment (DPS), there are six major population groups (MPGs): Lower Snake River, Grande Ronde River, Imnaha River, Clearwater River, Salmon River, and Hells Canyon Tributaries (Table 1; ICBTRT 2003, 2005, 2009; Ford 2011, 2015; NMFS 2016).
-The Hells Canyon MPG is considered to have been functionally extirpated.
+The Hells Canyon MPG is considered functionally extirpated.
 In total, 24 extant populations have been identified in the DPS.

 Within the Snake River spring-summer Chinook Salmon evolutionarily significant unit (ESU), there are seven MPGs: Lower Snake River, Grande Ronde/Imnaha Rivers, South Fork Salmon River, Middle Fork Salmon River, Upper Salmon River, Dry Clearwater River, and Wet Clearwater River (Table 1; ICBTRT 2003, 2005, 2009; Ford 2011, 2015; NMFS 2016).
-The Dry Clearwater River and Wet Clearwater River MPGs are considered to have been extirpated but have been refounded with stocks from other Snake River MPGs.
+The Dry Clearwater River and Wet Clearwater River MPGs are considered extirpated but have been refounded with stocks from other Snake River MPGs.
 In total, 28 extant populations have been identified in the ESU.

-Anadromous fish management programs in the Snake River basin include large-scale hatchery programs-intended to mitigate for the impacts of hydroelectric dam construction and operation in the basin-and recovery planning and implementation efforts aimed at recovering ESA-listed wild steelhead and salmon stocks.
-The Idaho Department of Fish and Game's anadromous fish program long-range goals, consistent with basinwide mitigation and recovery programs, are to preserve Idaho's salmon and steelhead runs and recover them to provide benefit to all users (IDFG 2019).
+Anadromous fish management programs in the Snake River basin include large-scale hatchery programs-intended to mitigate the impacts of hydroelectric dam construction and operation in the basin-and recovery planning and implementation efforts for ESA-listed wild steelhead and salmon stocks.
+The Idaho Department of Fish and Game anadromous fish program's long-range goals, consistent with basin-wide mitigation and recovery programs, are to preserve Idaho's salmon and steelhead runs and recover them to provide benefit to all users (IDFG 2019).
 Management to achieve these goals requires an understanding of how salmonid populations function (McElhany et al. 2000) as well as regular status assessments.
 The key metrics to assessing viability of salmonid populations are abundance, productivity, spatial structure, and diversity (McElhany et al. 2000).